ConsenSys-Academy/Blockchain-Developer-Bootcamp/docs/S05a-defi/M5c-rfqs/L1/index.md

 ## Summary

-Request for Quote handles trades with off-chain negotiations and on-chain settlement (trades){target=\_blank}.
+Request for Quote handles trades with off-chain negotiations and on-chain settlement (https://about.airswap.io/technology/request-for-quote){target=\_blank}.
 Market makers are called Makers who run servers to fulfil orders.
 Counterparties to makers are called Takers, who wish to trade tokens.

 RFQ can be seen as a peer-to-peer system.
 The protocol’s smart contracts focus on on-chain settlement of trades via "atomic" swaps using smart contracts.
 Price discovery and negotiation are made off-chain via RPC (remote procedure calls){target=\_blank}, which is scalable and resistant to AMM issues related to front running and miner extractable value.